 The Best Balkan Islands To Explore This Summer

 If you haven’t decided where to go yet, this post will have you drooling over the entire Adriatic Sea.
-This sidearm of the Mediterranean is famous for its historic cities—Venice, Split, and Dubrovnik, just to name a few—but it’s also known for the extraordinarily beautiful coastline and islands.
+This sidearm of the Mediterranean is famous for its historic cities—Venice, Split, and Dubrovnik, to name a few—but it’s also known for the extraordinary coastline and islands.

 Consider putting some of the following best Balkan islands to explore this summer on your itinerary.

 Some say that this is the very best island in the entire Adriatic; Hvar has pretty much everything.
 From historic towns and nightlife to secluded beaches and unique natural attractions, you find it all on this island.

 The island has been inhabited for more than two millennia, and its main hub is Hvar Town.
 There, you’ll find nearly all of the island’s party hotspots—you may even spot a celebrity!
 It’s also home to a gorgeous waterfront and numerous beautiful buildings.
 Other smaller towns you should visit on the island are Vrboska and Jelsa.

 Besides these urban areas, Hvar Island boasts plenty of nature as well.
 The inner parts are covered with pine forests while beaches dot the coastline.
 Perhaps the island’s greatest natural attraction is the Stari Grad Plain, an ancient agricultural landscape that’s been designated as World Heritage by UNESCO.

 Don’t forget to spend time in the little towns and explore more of Hvar than just Hvar Town.
 We recommend that you start with Jelsa.